Strategic Plan

 I-c-a-r-e logo with sillouette of a person that has a Mid-State logo on their chest.
 Integrity, Commitment, Accountability, Respect, Exceptional Service.
 A circle around this reads Adams, Marshfield, Stevens Point, Wisconsin Rapids.
 5 more sections are split out in a circle surrounding that with the Orange one listing Programs: Increase - Quality, Flexibility, Student Success; a yellow one reading K-12: Improve - dual credit, transition, communication; Green one reads continuing education: enhance- programming, registration, conference opportunities; a red one reads District: Infuse - Innovation, Exceptional service, professional collaborative environment, process improvement, inclusion, partnership; A blue one reads Workforce: Grow - Services, Awareness, Grants.
 Text surrounds the final circle reading Mid-State Technical College.
 Organizational Effectiveness, Student Success, Organizational Health

-July 1, 2020, kicked off the Mid-State Technical College Moving Forward Together 2025, and our new 2020–2025 Strategic Directions align that vision with our Key Results and Strategic Plan.
+July 1, 2025, kicked off Mid-State Technical College A College for Our Communities 2025-20230 Strategic Plan.
+Our new 2025–2030 Strategic Directions align that vision with our Key Results and Strategic Plan.

-• Provide responsive, flexible, high-quality education to foster student achievement through career pathways and lifelong learning to the communities we serve.
+• Provide agile, accessible, high-quality education to foster student achievement through career pathways and lifelong learning to the communities we serve.

-• Deliver dynamic, innovative solutions to provide a skilled workforce and enhance economic viability within the district as a community partner.
+• Deliver dynamic, innovative, engaging solutions to provide a skilled workforce and enhance economic viability within the district as a community partner.

 Mid-State’s Strategic Plan includes four key areas that have become our intentional focus.
-These Pillars of Opportunity impact our Key Results of Student Success, Organizational Effectiveness, and Organizational Health:
+These Pillars of Opportunity drive our key results of Student Success, Organizational Effectiveness, and Organizational Health.

-• WORKFORCE: Our Division of Workforce & Economic Development continues to see increases in contract training requests from district stakeholders and apprenticeship students and sponsors.
+• Community Engagement: Our Division of Workforce & Economic Development continues to see increases in contract training requests from district stakeholders, as well as apprenticeship students and sponsors.
+Lifelong learning opportunities provide more than professional benefits for career-oriented citizens—they offer the personal and professional enrichment essential to strong communities.

-Together, with the Moving Forward Together 2025, we can create new and innovative approaches to meeting the needs of our communities and businesses here in central Wisconsin.
+With A College for Our Communities 2025–2030, we are creating new and innovative approaches to meet the needs of our communities and businesses here in central Wisconsin.

 Shelly Mondeik